The Tamarack Institute has compiled a number of resources as part of

 stewardship, according to Peter

-Block, it is at the local level where the clash of interests and
+Block, it is at the local level where

-the complexity of local challenges make the need for stewardship is
+the clash of interests and the complexity of local challenges make

-most self evident.
-According to the Alliance for
+According to California's Alliance for Regional

-Regional Stewardship, "Regional stewardship
+Stewardship, "Regional stewardship

 combines the idea of “regional citizenship” with “stewardship of